casualGamer-dev/Nuon/doc/HACKING/WritingTests.md

 (Coccinelle really hates to see `==` used as a macro argument.)

-Finally, remember that by convention, all `*_free()` functions that Tor defines are defined to accept NULL harmlessly.
+Finally, remember that by convention, all `*_free()` functions that Nuon defines are defined to accept NULL harmlessly.
 Thus, you don't need to say `if (contents)` in the cleanup block.

 ## Exposing static functions for testing